ecbtln/vm2docker/journal.md

 In addition to looking for nodes with in-degree 0, we want to look for strongly connected components with size greater than 1.

+Ran with 12.04.4 LTS, with and without filtered dependencies verified to be the same

+Diff reduced from 894.37 MB to 798.87 MB, (95.5 MB reduction and 195 MB bigger footprint of intermediate image)

+This brings up the tradeoff of this approach vs the other.
+Our lineage of layers is going to take up more space than before! :(

+Is this acceptable?

+I argue yes, but it is worth discussing, because the alternative way of adding packages after does not suffer the same problem